 Author 06

 If imperialism has—to some extent—always been about ‘centring’ or ‘centralising’ power, then perhaps a significant part of the process of approaching decolonisation is about decentring the country of the former coloniser (Potter and Saha 2015; Irving 2018).
-In this brief essay I offer a reflection on the ‘centredness’ of Britain in Jeffrey Richards’ 2001 book Imperialism and Music: Britain, 1876–1953.
+In this contribution I offer a brief reflection on the ‘centredness’ of Britain in Jeffrey Richards’ 2001 book Imperialism and Music: Britain, 1876–1953.
 In doing so, I invite readers to consider the creative possibilities for more dialogic (and nuanced) understandings of the effects of the British Empire on the world by looking and listening ‘away from’ Britain.
 If a ‘decolonial turn’ has, indeed, permeated the academic Humanities (Gallien 2020), it is worth considering how and why ‘turning away from’ Britain-centric, work-centric and composer-centric trends in scholarship on music and empire over the last two and a half decades will influence the reception and impact of work on music and the British empire in the future.
 As has been noted in recent summaries of archival work on music and empire, there is often a ‘Britain bias’, both in terms of the subject matter and the sources kept/made available by institutional libraries (Burnett, Johnson-Williams and Liao 2023).
 To that end, if we are to take up the challenge of influential decolonial scholars such as Linda Tuhiwai Smith to create space for Indigenous voices and perspectives in writing imperial history (Tuhiwai Smith 2021), then it is incumbent upon music scholars to reflect critically on what has traditionally been given more ‘space’ in research on music and the British empire.

 Looking back on my own academic journey, Richards’ Imperialism and Music was one of the first iconic books that I turned to when I initially approached the topic of nineteenth-century British music and empire at the start of my doctoral studies.
-I distinctly remember hunting out a copy in my university library and pouring through its pages, dutifully taking notes and making lists of themes, genres, composers and locations.
-What was exciting to me—coming from my traditional, western/settler colonial ‘historical musicology’ training—was the cultural history underpinning of the book’s contents; the main content was structured by themes of imperialism as opposed to composers and genres.
+I distinctly remember hunting out a copy in my university library and poring through its pages, dutifully taking notes and making lists of themes, genres, composers and locations.
+What was exciting to me—coming from my traditional, western/settler colonial ‘historical musicology’ training—was the cultural history underpinning of the book’s contents; the work was structured by themes of imperialism as opposed to composers and genres.
 That said, most of Richards’ book was really about Britain, and written ‘for’ historians and musicologists interested in how imperial themes influenced—and were manifest within—British music.
-Certainly, this was always the book’s intention, which was undeniably clear from the title alone: Imperialism and Music: Britain, 1876–1953 was a project that brought an understanding of imperial culture to shed light on Britain, and not a project specifically focused on the musics of formerly colonised peoples nor how imperial repertoires influenced those musics.
+Certainly, this was always the book’s intention, which was undeniably clear from the title alone: Imperialism and Music: Britain, 1876–1953 was a project that brought an understanding of imperial culture to shed light on Britain; it was not a project specifically focused on the musics of formerly colonised peoples nor how imperial repertoires influenced those traditions.
 This narrative positionality, however, begs the question of what the book currently represents in light of recent trends towards decolonisation, hybridity and discussions of music that consciously and explicitly go beyond the imperial metropole in order to avoid its dominance (Burnett, Johnson-Williams and Liao 2023, 346).